FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_replace-config-with-oper/readme.md

 # RPC replace-config-with-operational

-RPC replaces the UniConfig topology nodes in the Config datastore with UniConfig topology nodes from the Operational datastore.
-The RPC input contains a list of the UniConfig nodes to replace from the Operational to the Config datastore of the UniConfig transaction.
-Output of the RPC describes the result of the operation and matches all input nodes.
-If RPC is invoked with empty list of target nodes, operation will be invoked for all nodes modified in the UniConfig transaction.
-If one node failed for any reason, RPC will fail entirely.
+This RPC replaces UniConfig topology nodes in the **Config** datastore with nodes from the **Operational** datastore.

+RPC input contains a list of UniConfig nodes to replace.
+RPC output describes the result of the operation and matches all input nodes.

+If the RPC is invoked with an empty list of target nodes, the operation is invoked for all nodes modified in the UniConfig transaction.
+If any node fails, the entire RPC also fails.

 ![RPC replace-config-with-operational](RPC_replace-config-with-operational-RPC_replace_config_with_operational.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-RPC replace-config-with-operational input has 2 target nodes and the RPC output contains the result of the operation.
+RPC input has two target nodes.
+RPC output contains the result of the operation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:replace-config-with-operational' \